Electromagnetic responses of bilayer excitonic insulators: from exciton London equations to dipole and inverse dipole Hall effects: Results at zero perpendicular magnetic field

-We first calculate the correlation function $C_{\hat{\sigma}_y\hat{\sigma}_y}(\omega+i\eta)$, which describes the phase fluctuations, and plot its imaginary part in FIG. \ref{fig:phase_amplitude}(a1)(a2).
+where $C^{\dagger}_{\bm{k}}=[c^{\dagger}_{e\bm{k}},c^{\dagger}_{h\bm{k}}]$ is the layer basis electron creation operator.
+Using the method introduced in Sec. \ref{sec:model}, we first calculate the correlation function $C_{\hat{\sigma}_y\hat{\sigma}_y}(\omega+i\eta)$, which describes the phase fluctuations, and plot its imaginary part in Fig. \ref{fig:phase_amplitude}(a1)(a2).
 To generate these plots, a small imaginary broadening $\eta=0.01\mathrm{Ry}^*$ has been introduced to the frequency $\omega$.
-In FIG. \ref{fig:phase_amplitude}(a1), we set the excitation momentum a $\bm{q}=\bm{0}$, and present the imaginary part of the correlation function as a function of exciton chemical potential $\mu_X$ (horizontal axis) and frequency $\omega$ (vertical axis).
-In FIG. \ref{fig:phase_amplitude}(a2), we instead fix the exciton chemical potential at $\mu_X/\mathrm{Ry}^*=-0.2$ and change the horizontal axis to the momentum $q_x$ in the $x$ direction.
+In Fig. \ref{fig:phase_amplitude}(a1), we set the excitation momentum at $\bm{q}=\bm{0}$, and present the imaginary part of the correlation function as a function of exciton chemical potential $\mu_X$ (horizontal axis) and frequency $\omega$ (vertical axis).
+In Fig. \ref{fig:phase_amplitude}(a2), we instead fix the exciton chemical potential at $\mu_X/\mathrm{Ry}^*=-0.2$ and change the horizontal axis to the momentum $q_x$ in the $x$ direction.
 From these plots, we clearly identify the dominant pole corresponding to the $1s$ Goldstone mode (indicated by the dashed blue line).
 Similarly, we calculate the correlation function $C_{\hat{\sigma}_x\hat{\sigma}_x}(\omega+i\eta)$ which describes the amplitude fluctuations.
-Its imaginary part is plotted in FIG. \ref{fig:phase_amplitude}(b1)(b2).
+Its imaginary part is plotted in Fig. \ref{fig:phase_amplitude}(b1)(b2).
 This correlation function predominantly couples to the $2s$ mode (indicated by the dashed red line).
-These results mean that the $1s$ and $2s$ modes could be viewed as the phase and amplitude modes respectively.
+These results mean that the $1s$ and $2s$ modes can be viewed as the phase and amplitude modes respectively.